toydarian/ansible-vault-agent/README.md

 Start the server by running `vault-agent.py` and then add a secret by running `vault-agent-client.py put --vault-id <your-vault-id>`.
 It will ask you for the secret.
 You can then run `vault-agent-client.py get --vault-id <your-vault-id>` to retrieve the secret.
-To use it in an ansible command, append `--vault-id <your-vault-id>@/path/to/vault-agent-client.py`.
+To use it in an ansible command, append `--vault-id <your-vault-id>@/path/to/vault-agent-client.py` to use the agent for vault-secrets and `--become-password-file /path/to/vault-agent-client.py` to use it for your become-password.

 You can also use `--vault-pass-file /path/to/vault-agent-client.py`.
 In that case, ansible will ask for vault-id `default`.
 So you need to use `default` as vault-id when adding the passphrase.

+Take a look at the [ansible docs](https://docs.ansible.com/ansible/latest/reference_appendices/config.html) for more options to configure these globally or per-project.

 Options
 -------

 These options are common for client and server.
-You can use `-v` to enable debug-output.
+You can use `-v` to enable debug-output (we won't log secrets, though).
 Use `-s </path/to/socket>` to specify a socket.
 You can use `~` in the beginning to refer to your home-directory.
 The `-v` and `-s` options work on the client, as well as the server.
 They need to be provided before the sub-command.

 ### Client

-The client has four sub-commands:
+The client has five sub-commands:

  - `get` to get a secret from the server (requires `--vault-id`)
  - `put` to put a secret on the server, which will fail if the vault-id is already there (requires `--vault-id`)
  - `replace` to put a secret on the server or replace it if there is already one with this vault-id (requires `--vault-id`)
  - `exit` to ask the server to stop and clean up the socket
+ - `become` for commands to store/retrieve the become-password, which has two sub-commands
+   - `get` to retrieve the become-password
+   - `put` to store the become-password which will also replace a previously stored password

 All `put` and `replace` will ask for the secret to put on the server on `stdin`.
 The client prints all messages to `stderr` to be compatible with ansible.